 Al tornà a sierâ la cjar tal so puest: he closed the flesh back up in its place.
 The verb tornâ can be used to convey what English does with anew, back, again, or with re prefixed to a verb: tornâ a sierâ (to close back up, to close again, to close anew).
 More examples: considerâ; tornâ a considerâ (to consider; to reconsider); doprâ; tornâ a doprâ (to use; to reuse, to use anew).

-Vocabulary: po (then), la cueste (rib), tirâ vie (to remove, to take out), un om (man), il Signôr Diu (Lord God), fâ (to make, to do), la femine (woman), menâ (to bring, to lead), denant di (before, in front of), alore (then), dî (to say), chest (this), la volte (time), cheste volte mo sì (now at last, now indeed), il vues (bone), la cjar (flesh), clamâ (to call), clamâsi (to be called), par vie che (given that), gjavâ fûr (to remove, to take out).
+Vocabulary: po (then), la cueste (rib), tirâ vie (to remove, to take out), un om (man), il Signôr Diu (Lord God), fâ (to make, to do), la femine (woman), menâ (to bring, to lead), denant di (before, in front of), alore (so, then), dî (to say), chest (this), la volte (time), cheste volte mo sì (now at last, now indeed), il vues (bone), la cjar (flesh), clamâ (to call), clamâsi (to be called), par vie che (given that), gjavâ fûr (to remove, to take out).

 Verse 22: Po cu la cueste (then with the rib) che i veve tirât vie al om (that he had removed from the man) il Signôr Diu al fasè une femine (the Lord God made a woman) e le menà denant dal om (and he brought her before the man).

 Verse 23: Alore chel al disè: then he said; chel (that one) refers to the man.
 The Friulian for bone is il vues, with its plural i vues; the text uses the accented il vuès in the singular and non-accented i vues in the plural — some speakers make a distinction in pronunciation between singular and plural.
 The man says: cheste volte mo sì ch’e je vuès dai miei vues (now at last it is that she is bone of my bones; now indeed it is that she is bone of my bones) e cjar de mê cjar (and flesh of my flesh).
 He names the woman: cheste si clamarà femine (this one shall be called woman) par vie ch’e je stade gjavade fûr dal om (given that she was taken out of man).
 In the Hebrew, the woman is called ish-shah because she was taken out of man, called ish; the connection between ish (man) and ish-shah (woman) is obvious but is lost in the Friulian om and femine.
 Gjavâ fûr is used passively in the text of this verse; consider these active and passive examples: al à gjavât fûr; al è stât gjavât fûr (he took out; he was taken out); e à gjavât fûr; e je stade gjavade fûr (she took out; she was taken out).
-Supplementary examples of clamâsi: mi clami Marco (I am called Marco); si clame Renzo (he is called Renzo).
+Supplementary examples of clamâsi: mi clami Isac (I am called Isaac); si clame Jacop (he is called Jacob).

-Vocabulary: par chel (hence, for this reason), un om (man), bandonâ (to leave), il pari (father), la mari (mother), tirâsi dongje (to draw near, to draw close), la femine (wife, woman), deventâ (to become), la cjar (flesh), sôl (single, solitary), une cjar sole (single flesh), po (then), doi (two), ducj i doi (both of them), crot (naked), tant l’om che la femine (the man and woman alike), vê rivuart di (to shy away from), un dal altri (from one another).
+Vocabulary: par chel (therefore, for this reason), un om (man), bandonâ (to leave), il pari (father), la mari (mother), tirâsi dongje (to draw near, to draw close), la femine (wife, woman), deventâ (to become), la cjar (flesh), sôl (single, solitary), une cjar sole (single flesh), po (then), doi (two), ducj i doi (both of them), crot (naked), tant l’om che la femine (the man and woman alike), vê rivuart di (to shy away from), un dal altri (from one another).

-Verse 24: Par chel (hence) l’om al bandone so pari (man leaves his father) e sô mari (and his mother) e si tire dongje de sô femine (and draws close to his wife) e a deventin une cjar sole (and they become a single flesh).
+Verse 24: Par chel (therefore) l’om al bandone so pari (man leaves his father) e sô mari (and his mother) e si tire dongje de sô femine (and draws close to his wife) e a deventin une cjar sole (and they become a single flesh).
 The Friulian for father is the masculine pari; for mother, it is the feminine mari.
 So pari means his father; her father; sô mari means his mother; her mother.

 Verse 25: A jerin, po, ducj i doi crots (and they were both naked), tant l’om che la femine (the man and woman alike), ma no vevin rivuart un dal altri (but they were not shying away from one another).
 The masculine rivuart is cognate with the English regard; the sense of it here is concern.